Vapor Power Packaged Steam Generator Advantages

 The physical size of Vapor watertube boilers holds prepurge energy losses to a minimum.
 Prepurge is required to insure that all combustible gases that may remain from previous firings are removed prior to ignition.
 Prepurge also cools warm interior surfaces.
 This energy is lost out the stack during prepurge.
 Vapor’s physical size allows proper prepurge in a matter of seconds, which holds prepurge energy losses to a minimum.

-Vapor units offer “full modulation” with turndown ratios of up to 10 to 1.
+Vapor Power units offer “full modulation” with turndown ratios of up to 10 to 1.
 These high turndown ratios (maximum output to minimum output) allow a wide range of loads to be handled without excessive on-off cycling at low load conditions.

 Size and Weight:

-Vapor steam generators are available in standard sizes from 18 BHP to 600 BHP and pressures up to 3,200 psig.
-Vapor also has a complete range of superheaters with up to 7,500,000 Btu/hr capability, temperatures to 1250° F and pressures up to 3,200 psig.
+Vapor Power steam generators are available in standard sizes from 18 BHP to 600 BHP and pressures up to 3,200 psig.
+Vapor Power also has a complete range of superheaters with up to 7,500,000 Btu/hr capability, temperatures to 1250° F and pressures up to 3,200 psig.
 Combination steam generator/superheater packages are also available.